pon3xD/kaluma/README.md

    - Vaporwave;
    - Famicom;
    - Shu (header/footer: black; bg: /img/twingo.png).
- - Make html templates for the games and list;
  - Credit the author of every game;
  - Add new games every month;
  - Add new Easter eggs (and if possible, add a counter to track how many Easter eggs one has found);
- - Get a better DNS Record (like www.kaluma.net).

 ⣿⣿⣿⣿⠏⠘⠛⠂⠄⠄⠉⠙⢻⡟⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡟⠄⠄⣿ ⣿⣿⣿⣿⠏⠘⠛⠂⠄⠄⠉⠙⢻⡟⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡟⠄⠄⣿
 ⣿⣿⡟⣩⣄⠄⠄⠛⠷⠄⠄⢀⣾⠗⠄⠄⠄⠄⠄⢀⣄⣙⠻⣿⡿⠿⠃⢀⣼⣿ ⣿⣿⡟⣩⣄⠄⠄⠛⠷⠄⠄⢀⣾⠗⠄⠄⠄⠄⠄⢀⣄⣙⠻⣿⡿⠿⠃⢀⣼⣿